K45-94/plum-ui/README.md

 # plumV3 (plum)

-Building Plum with from vue 3
+Building Plum with vue 3.
 This app is getting complex and I thought I could redesign and rebuild it better with Vue 3 Can anyone assist with nesting child & grandchild routes in Vue?

 Also, check out the initial Plum from here => https://github.com/K45-94/plum-frontend-backend